weserv/docs/docs/adjustment.md

 ## Blur <Badge type="info" text="&blur=" />

-Adds a blur effect to the image.
-When used without a value (`&blur`), performs a fast, mild blur of the output image.
+Blur the image.
+When used without a value (`&blur`), performs a fast, mild blur of the image.
 When a value is provided, performs a slower, more accurate Gaussian blur.

 Use values between `0.3` and `1000`, representing the sigma of the Gaussian mask, where `sigma = 1 + radius / 2`.